linsamtw/kaggle_Grupo_Bimbo_Inventory_Demand/README.md

 It cost more than 30 minute.

-The rank is kaggle NO.156, i will do better
+The rank is kaggle top 8% , NO.156 , i will do better

 https://www.kaggle.com/c/grupo-bimbo-inventory-demand/data